METHYL RED-VOGES PROSKAUER (MR-VP) BROTH

 Organisms that are VP-positive are not necessarily MR-negative.
 Enterobacter hafnia and Proteus mirabilis are examples of organisms that are both MR- and VP-positive, although the VP reaction may be delayed.

 Incubation periods up to 5 days may be necessary for the methyl red test and up to 10 days for the Voges-Proskauer test.(10)

 When adding the VP reagents to the medium, it is important that the alpha-naphthol be added first and the KOH added second.
 A change in the order may produce invalid test results.

 False-positive VP results may occur if VP tests are read beyond one hour following the addition of reagents.

 MATERIALS REQUIRED BUT NOT PROVIDED

-Standard microbiological supplies and equipment such as loops, other culture media, swabs, applicator sticks, incinerators, and incubators, alpha-naphthol (Cat. no. Z91), 40% KOH (Cat. no. Z92), methyl red, etc., as well as serological and biochemical reagents, are not provided.
+Standard microbiological supplies and equipment such as loops, other culture media, swabs, applicator sticks, incinerators, and incubators, alpha-naphthol (Cat. no. Z91), 40% KOH (Cat. no. Z92), Methyl Red (Cat. no. Z117), etc., as well as serological and biochemical reagents, are not provided.

 |Test Organisms||Inoculation Method*||Incubation||Results|